Counterattack (newsletter): Political counterattacks

 In late March 1948, Counterattack had started to seek to rally its readers to take action against communists and communist organizations.

 In May 1948, Counterattack denounced the communist opposition to the Mundt-Nixon Bill.

 On July 2, 1948, Keenan and Kirkpatrick testified before the Special Subcommittee of the U.S. House of Representatives Committee on Education and Labor.
-Kennan described himself as publisher of Counterattack, ABC president, and Brooklyn resident: he also notice service as FBI agent from 1942 to 1948.
+Kennan described himself as publisher of Counterattack, ABC president, and Brooklyn resident: he also noted his service as FBI an agent from 1942 to 1948.
 Keenan further testified that he was a lawyer and partner in the firm of Alexander and Keenan.
-Kirkpatrick described himself as managing editor of Counterattack, ABC secretary-treasurer, and Queens resident: he noted service as FBI agent from 1941 to 1945.
+Kirkpatrick described himself as the managing editor of Counterattack, ABC secretary-treasurer, and Queens resident: he noted his service as FBI an agent from 1941 to 1945.
 Kirkpatrick further testified that, after the FBI, he had worked for Macy's and then joined ABC in June 1946.
-They claimed to have some twelve employees, who included other ex-FBI agents.
+They claimed to have some twelve employees, who included ex-FBI agents.
 Among them were Jeremiah Buckley (head of research) and Harry Morgan (former vice president of the American Communications Association-CIO union).
-They stated circulation at that time ran between 1,400 and 1,500 subscribers.
+They stated that circulation at that time ran between 1,400 and 1,500 subscribers.

 In 1949, Counterattack denounced the Scientific and Cultural Conference for World Peace (July 1949) as a communist-front plot.
+The council was in fact founded by the Cominform and propped up by the Soviet Union.

-By 1949-1950, Ed Sullivan was consulting Counterattack's Kirkpatrick for guidance on whom to avoid as a "pinko".
+By 1949–1950, Ed Sullivan was consulting Counterattack's Kirkpatrick for guidance on whom to avoid as a "pinko".

 HUAC and Red Channels

 In October 1947, the House Un-American Activities Committee (HUAC) began investigating the influence and infiltration of communism in Hollywood, which some regard as a prelude to McCarthyism and others regard as the beginning of the Second Red Scare.
 A period of blacklisting in the Entertainment industry began with a contempt of Congress charge against the "Hollywood Ten".

-American Business Consultants were part of a larger network, which included HUAC, which researched allegedly communist-related activities of individuals and organizations.
+American Business Consultants were part of a larger network,thath included HUAC, which researched allegedly communist-related activities of individuals and organizations.
 Composed of several former FBI agents, ABC obtained information from the FBI and had access to the files of HUAC.

 On June 22, 1950, Counterattack published a special issue, Red Channels: The Report of Communist Influence in Radio and Television, with intent to "expos[e] the most important aspects of Communist activity in America each week."

 Red Channels shook the entertainment industry.
 Starting in August 1950, Young & Rubicam advertising agency and its radio and television program-sponsoring client General Foods ran into "pinko" issues over The Aldrich Family and The Goldbergs.

 In September 1950, Billboard magazine published an exposé "The Inside on 'Counterattack'", which promised the "full story of paper and operators", an "ex-FBI foursome".